MicrosoftDocs/Advertising-docs/Advertising/transaction-message/create-transaction-message.md

 Use one or more of the five `Custom` elements to provide substitution values for dynamic parameters in a point of sale (POS) URL.
 For example, if the POS URL is https:\/\/www.partnerdomain.com?promo=(CUSTOM1) and `Custom1` is set to summer2017, the POS URL that Bing uses is https:\/\/www.partnerdomain.com?promo=summer2017.
 For more information, see [Using Dynamic Query Parameters](../pos-feed/create-pos-feed.md#using-dynamic-query-parameters).

+The sum of all Custom[1-5] values is limited to a maximum of 1,000 characters, but keep in mind that the practical limit may be less given the maximum length of a URL.

 Use the `AllowablePointsOfSale` element to specify specific POS URLs that user's can use for booking.
 By default, the user may use any POS in the partner's points of sale feed file.
 The `id` attribute must match a POS in the feed file.

 ## Next steps